ff245185/assignment-server/read.md

 1.  all fole create and make header and design
 2.login create and firebase add and config add all
-3. create server and set api and vercel and fontend 4.fontend add and deploy server
+3. create server and set api and vercel and fontend 4.fontend add and deploy server create server and set api create server and set api
 5.git setup and vercel and fire and sub,it